rhubarbandrubberplants/rhubarbandrubberplants.github.io/_posts/2019-07-28-homemadegranola.md

 ---
 layout: post
-title:  "🌾🥜🌰Homemade Granola 🌰🥜🌾"
+title:  "Homemade Granola"
 date:   2019-07-28 14:36:36 +0000
-categories: groceries fruit veg zero-waste market
+categories: breakfast homemade zero-waste granola
 ---
 I tried making some granola the other day because we ran out and I wondered, as I was throwing away the plastic packaging it came, how to reduce packaging consumption!
-So I thought I’d try making my own.
-I read online from []().
-That you should use 6 parts dry ingredients to one part wet.
-For me,I used half a cup as my measure of one part.
+So I thought I’d try making my own using advice from this article on [epicurius.com](https://www.epicurious.com/expert-advice/how-to-make-granola-without-a-recipe-article).  🌰🥜🌾

+The main rule I followed whilst making this was to use 6 parts dry ingredients to one part wet.
+I used half a cup as my measure of one part.

 In my dry ingredients I used:
  * 3 parts porridge oats